eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

    application logic can start writing or reading the data.

 At the application level, readers and writers do not need to be aware of each other.
-The reading application, hereby called Subscriber, polls the data reader periodically, until a publishing application, hereby called The publisher writes the required data into the shared topic, namely ``HelloWorldData_Msg``.
+The reading application, now called Subscriber, polls the data reader periodically until a publishing application, now called The publisher writes the required data into the shared topic, namely ``HelloWorldData_Msg``.